 The recipe The original recipe says to simply muddle the kale in your cocktail shaker with the other ingredients.
-However, I wanted to extract more of the color and nutrients from the kale than I could from muddling it, so I juiced it by pureeing it in my blender and then straining it through cheesecloth.
+Some people want to use a powder instead.
+If you were wanting to find the best green juice powder, check out this incredible product.
+However, I wanted to make a pure product and extract more of the color and nutrients from the kale than I could from muddling it, so I juiced it by pureeing it in my blender and then straining it through cheesecloth.
 (For more step-by-step directions on making juice with your blender check out this post.)
 I think I will make it that way every time!
 I also used meyer lemons for this and loved their flavor.
 They are smaller and a tad sweeter than regular lemons.
 We had actually picked them up at Trader Joe’s earlier in the day on a whim and they just worked really well.Print

 Get back on track with a dose of healthy antioxidants and vitamins with this kale cider green juice from cocktail book, Shake by Eric Prum and Josh Williams!